elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-methods-for-calculating-the-volume-of-a-solid-in-calculus.md

 url: /learn/mathematics/questions/what-are-the-methods-for-calculating-the-volume-of-a-solid-in-calculus
 score: -1.0
 related_article1:
-    id: 168335
+    id: 168340
-    title: >-
-        What is the substitution rule in integration and when is it used?
+    title: What is the definition of a continuous function and what are the types of discontinuities?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-substitution-rule-in-integration-and-when-is-it-used
+    url: /learn/mathematics/questions/what-is-the-definition-of-a-continuous-function-and-what-are-the-types-of-discontinuities
 related_article2:
-    id: 168340
+    id: 168325
-    title: >-
-        What is the definition of a continuous function and what are the types of discontinuities?
+    title: What is the definition of a function and how do you determine its domain and range?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-definition-of-a-continuous-function-and-what-are-the-types-of-discontinuities
+    url: /learn/mathematics/questions/what-is-the-definition-of-a-function-and-how-do-you-determine-its-domain-and-range
 related_article3:
-    id: 168333
+    id: 168329
-    title: >-
-        What is the equation of a tangent line to a curve at a given point?
+    title: What are the limit laws and how are they used to calculate limits?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-equation-of-a-tangent-line-to-a-curve-at-a-given-point
+    url: /learn/mathematics/questions/what-are-the-limit-laws-and-how-are-they-used-to-calculate-limits
 related_article4:
-    id: 168339
+    id: 168335
-    title: >-
-        Differentiate between scalar fields and vector fields with examples.
+    title: What is the substitution rule in integration and when is it used?
-    subject: Physics
+    subject: Mathematics
-    url: /learn/physics/questions/differentiate-between-scalar-fields-and-vector-fields-with-examples
+    url: /learn/mathematics/questions/what-is-the-substitution-rule-in-integration-and-when-is-it-used
 related_article5:
     id: 168332
-    title: >-
-        How do you calculate the instantaneous rate of change of a function at a given point?
+    title: How do you calculate the instantaneous rate of change of a function at a given point?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-you-calculate-the-instantaneous-rate-of-change-of-a-function-at-a-given-point
 ---